Iron Kingdoms: Iosan

 The elves of Caen inhabit the nation of Ios.
 Ios is located east of Llael.
 In addition to complete militaristic, political, and trade isolationism, the Elves of Ios also harbor severe xenophobia.
 Paranoid and agitated by the outside world, they have secluded themselves to their kingdom for several centuries.
 In the recent times, with the Iron Kingdoms beset by rampant warfare, Elven activity has been on the rise.
 Usually spotted in unconfirmed scouting or spying activity, the Elves have most certainly taken notice and interest in the woes of the Iron Kingdoms.

 Nyss

 The Nyss were once among their Iosan cousins as one kind.
-Centuries ago, the Nyss began a spiritual exodus to the north, considering themselves the chosen people of the god Nyssor.
+Centuries ago, the Nyss began a spiritual exodus to the icy mountains north, considering themselves the chosen people of the god Nyssor.
 Although it is mostly speculated, it is possible that the Nyss believed the downfall of their Iosan cousins is due to the hyper-advancement of their kind, and the abandonment of the old tribal/nomadic ways.
-Physically identical but separated widely by culture, the Nyss cultivate a hunter/gatherer society in the extreme north that has flourished in the past couple centuries.
+Almost physically identical, but separated widely by culture, the Nyss cultivate a hunter/gatherer society in the extreme north that has flourished in the past couple centuries.
+Unlike their bretheren, over time, the Nyss peoples' skin has evolved to parallel their new frozen settlement.
+This adaptation has made it quite easy to differentiate between an Iosan and Nyss elf.